matisojka/lorem_ipsum_amet/README.md

 # Lorem Ipsum Amet - blind text generator
 ===========

-**Lorem Ipsum Amet** provides a simple yet powerful DSL for generating blind text in your projects.
+**Lorem Ipsum Amet** is a gem that provides a simple yet powerful DSL for generating blind texts in your Ruby or Ruby on Rails projects.

 ## Installation